banner4422/banner4422/README.md

   - Made in Rust btw 🦀
 - I'm getting started with running 🏃‍♂️💨

-Passionate about a whole lot of things, such as music, products, design in all forms and mediums, and foods n beverages.
+Passionate and obsessed about a whole lot of things, such as music, products, design in all forms and mediums, and foods n beverages.

 Read more on my [personal website](https://chrkn.dk/).